PowerDNS/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 # Summary

-A range of new types is allocated, but not assigned (FIXME: wording?).
+A range of new RR types is reserved, but not assigned.
 This range of types is defined to be handled by DNS software like the DS record is handled.
 Authoritative servers serve the types from the parent side of a delegation.
 Resolvers know to ask the parent side of a delegation.